DeltaResero/mocp-lite/README.md

 for the entire folder.
 While playlists are not required, complex queues can be built, saved, and exported as m3u files.

-**This is a fork of the original MOC.** It is based heavily on the work found at [gitlab.com/tomaszg/mocp] and integrates several experimental features and fixes from the community.
+**This is a fork of the original MOCF.** It is based heavily on the work found at [gitlab.com/tomaszg/mocp] and integrates several experimental features and fixes from the community.